 - Whether this person did, in fact, exert improper influence or attempt to

-- Whether the will actually shows the effect of this influence
+- Whether the will actually show the effect of this influence

-Are There Other Grounds to Contest a Will?
+Are There Other Grounds for Contesting a Will?

 Ohio’s Intestacy Laws